 4. Also invites all Parties to the Convention to sign the Agreement at the ceremony to be convened by the Secretary-General or at their earliest opportunity, and to deposit their respective instruments of ratification, acceptance or approval, or instruments of accession where appropriate, as soon as possible;

-5. Recognizes that Parties to the Convention may provisionally apply the Agreement pending its entry into force, and requests Parties to provide notification of any such provisional application to the Depositary;
+5. [Recognizes that Parties to the Convention [may provisionally] apply [all the provisions of] the Agreement pending its entry into force, and requests Parties to provide notification of any such provisional application to the Depositary;]

-6. Notes that in accordance with decision 1/CP.17, paragraph 4, the work of the Ad Hoc Working Group on the Durban Platform for Enhanced Action has been completed and decidesthat it is therefore terminated;
+6. Notes that in accordance with decision 1/CP.17, paragraph 4, the work of the Ad Hoc Working Group on the Durban Platform for Enhanced Action has been [completed and decides] that it is therefore [terminated][continue the mandate of ADP];

-7. Decides to establish an Intergovernmental Preparatory Committee (IPC) to prepare for the entry into force of the Agreement and the convening of the first session of the Conference of the Parties serving as the meeting of the Parties to this Agreement (CMA);
+7. [Decides to [COP, SBSTA and SBI][establish [an Intergovernmental Preparatory Committee (IPC)]][a subsidiary body under the Convention]] to prepare for the entry into force of the Agreement and the convening of the first session of the Conference of the Parties serving as the meeting of the Parties to this Agreement (CMA); add placeholder requesting the ADP to conduct this work;

-8. Requests the IPC to oversee the implementation of the work programme resulting from the relevant requests in sections III and IV of this decision and authorizes the IPC to guide the work of the Subsidiary Body for Scientific and Technological Advice (SBSTA), the Subsidiary Body for Implementation (SBI) and other Convention bodies in relation to the work programme, where appropriate, and in accordance with their respective mandates;
+8. Requests the [IPC][COP] to [oversee] the [implementation] [complete] of the work programme resulting from the relevant requests in section[s] III [and IV] of this decision [in a balanced manner, inter alia, mitigation adaptation, finance, technology development and transfer, and capacity-building, and transparency of action and support, to facilitate the entry into force and complete its work by 2020.] [and authorizes the [IPC] to guide the work of the Subsidiary Body for Scientific and Technological Advice (SBSTA), the Subsidiary Body for Implementation (SBI) and other Convention bodies in relation to the work programme, where appropriate, and in accordance with their respective mandates;]

-9. Also requests the IPCto report regularly to the COP on the progress of its work;
+9. Also requests the [IPC] to report regularly to the COP on the progress of its work;

 II.
 INTENDED NATIONALLY DETERMINED CONTRIBUTIONS